lucasvanmeter/connect4/README.md

 # connect4
 This is an implimentation of connect 4 in python.
 It was written as a fun project.

-WARNING: This code is incompatible with python 2.
-Run it using python 3.

 To run the game execute game.py.

 Board.py handles most of the information about game.